 The level of contributions received will not impact redress payments

-Redress payments will not be dependent upon organisations making financial contributions to the scheme.
-We will meet the total cost of the payment, or a portion of the payment where relevant, if a named organisation does not contribute to the scheme.
+Redress payments will not be dependent upon organisations making financial contributions to the Scheme.
+The Scottish Government will meet the total cost of the payment, or a portion of the payment where relevant, if an organisation relevant to an application does not contribute to the Scheme.

 The Scottish Ministers will decide if a proposed financial contribution is considered to be fair and meaningful.